Soft Swing-up: Benchmarking Model-Based Optimal Control for Rigid-Soft Underactuated Systems: Case Studies on Rigid-Soft Systems

-Similar to the Soft Cart-Pole (Sec.\ref{case_studies:cs1}), due to the input saturation, the optimal policies exhibits non-minimum phase behavior, oscillating the rigid link to accumulate energy to drive the soft link to the upright configuration.
-Furthermore, in this case, the out-of-plane strain act as disturbances and the optimal policy must take into account them.
+Similar to the Soft Cart-Pole (Sec.\ref{case_studies:cs1}), due to input saturation, the optimal policies exhibit non-minimum-phase behavior, oscillating the rigid link to accumulate energy that drives the soft link to the upright configuration.
+Furthermore, in this case, the out-of-plane strain acts as a disturbance, and the optimal policy must take it into account.

 Unlike the previous cases, the three methods differ in the optimal strategies to perform the task.
 The \ac{Box-IDDP} solution causes strong out-of-plane bending ($\kappa_y$) and torsion ($\kappa_x$), effectively winding the soft link into a helicoidal shape.
 The controller leverages the elastic energy stored during this deformation, releasing it to generate the necessary kinetic energy for the task.
 Once this combined bending and twisting is released, the motion is primarily characterized by in-plane bending ($\kappa_z$), guiding $\theta_2$ to the upright position.
 In contrast, the \ac{DC} solution excites the out-of-plane bending $\kappa_y$ significantly less.
 Consequently, the aforementioned helicoidal effect is less pronounced, and the controller relies primarily on in-plane bending $\kappa_z$.
 Finally, as the \ac{NMPC} relies on \ac{Box-IDDP}, it inherits a similar winding strategy to accumulate energy before driving the link to the upright equilibrium.
 Notably, the \ac{NMPC} achieves asymptotic stabilization with significantly smoother control trajectories, albeit with a slower settling time.